 You do not need waders, but if you plan on fishing from the water, they certainly help keep you dry.
 When using waders, be aware of the type of soles used, a rubber sole is more environmentally friendly than a traditional felt sole.
 Find out more about when to use waders on the fly fishing wader page.

-For step-by-step instruction on how to connect rod to reel, reel to line, line to leader and fly to tippet, check out the fly fishing tackle assembly page.
-This page also includes helpful tips on disassembling your equipment and storing it safely.
+For the most comprehensive fly fishing information about how to connect rod to reel, reel to line, line to leader and fly to tippet, check out the tackle assembly page.
+This page also includes fly fishing basics about disassembling your equipment and storing it safely.